LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 functionality.
 The counterpart is that these three operations must be embedded into a single Block, rather than performed separately by three different Blocks.
-More details about the implementation of the Camera Block can be found in the :ref:`Developers <Camera-related Blocks>` section of the documentation.
+More details about the implementation of the Camera Block can be found in the :ref:`Developers <All-in-one Camera Blocks>` section of the documentation.

+This architecture remains supported and is not planned for deprecation.
+For a new processing stage, a custom :ref:`VisionBlock <5.
+Custom VisionBlocks>` is usually simpler and more flexible because it does not also have to own the Camera, displayer, and recorder.
+The all-in-one approach described below can still be convenient when those components should deliberately be exposed as a single Block.

 In the Camera Block, some lines of code provide the possibility to perform a fourth operation in parallel : image processing on the acquired images.
 While the Camera Block itself does not make use of this possibility, children of Camera can use it very easily and implement parallelized image processing.
 For instance, the :ref:`Video Extenso` and the :ref:`DIC VE` Blocks are children of Camera that implement real-time video-extensometry on the acquired images.
-So, in most cases, the Camera Block should be subclassed by users wishing to implement their own custom image processing method in Crappy.

 Now, in practice, how to write your own subclass of Camera ?
 As mentioned above, the base Camera Block already handles the acquisition, the display, and